 On June 13, 2022, Pagaya entered into an Advance Investment Agreement and related documents with Bounce Technologies Ltd., a company incorporated under the laws of the State of Israel ("Bounce").
 Avi Zeevi, the chairperson of Pagaya's Board of Directors, is both a Director and investor in Bounce.
-Pursuant to the Advance Investment Agreement, Pagaya invested \$250,000 in Bounce in exchange for the right to, in the event there is an equity financing of Bounce, receive preferred shares of Bounce or a cash payment based on the Target Valuation (as defined in the Advance Investment Agreement).
-In the event there is a liquidation or an IPO of Bounce, then Pagaya's investment amount would be automatically converted into preferred shares of Bounce.
+Pursuant to the Advance Investment Agreement, Pagaya invested \$250,000 in Bounce in exchange for the right to, in the event there is an equity financing of Bounce, receive preferred shares of Bounce, then Pagaya's investment amount would be automatically converted into preferred shares of Bounce.
 In the event that no equity financing or exit event is consummated prior to June 3, 2024, then Pagaya has the right to receive preferred shares of Bounce based on the Target Valuation.